-194. On the "satisfactory data" finding, and studies on the herbicide products, the Court noted that Monsanto, prior to the 2016 registration, did not permit its herbicide formulation or its volatility to be available for independent study, so the few small field trials were all done by Monsanto.
+204. On the "satisfactory data" finding, and studies on the herbicide products, the Court noted that Monsanto, prior to the 2016 registration, did not permit its herbicide formulation or its volatility to be available for independent study, so the few small field trials were all done by Monsanto.
 NFFC II, 960 F.3d at 1134.
 Based on these studies, EPA had concluded in 2016 that the dicamba products would "eliminate any offsite exposures and effectively prevent risk potential to people and non-target species" and that the products "created minimal risks, if they existed at all."
 Id.
 However the Court explained "EPA's conclusion was incorrect" as the record of massive drift damage in 2017 and 2018 showed and "EPA later acknowledged."
 Id.

-195. Later, Monsanto and EPA added other studies it characterized as "confirmatory," that is, confirming the data used to support the 2016 registration; but, as explained above, that 2016 data, far from being satisfactory, had instead "of course, resulted in millions of acres of reported dicamba damage."
+205. Later, Monsanto and EPA added other studies it characterized as "confirmatory," that is, confirming the data used to support the 2016 registration; but, as explained above, that 2016 data, far from being satisfactory, had instead "of course, resulted in millions of acres of reported dicamba damage."
 Id. at 1135.

-196. EPA also relied on hundreds of telephone reports of injury to Monsanto, for which Monsanto almost entirely "absolved" its product and instead blamed the drift damage on older formulations of dicamba used on adjacent post-emergent corn fields.
+206. EPA also relied on hundreds of telephone reports of injury to Monsanto, for which Monsanto almost entirely "absolved" its product and instead blamed the drift damage on older formulations of dicamba used on adjacent post-emergent corn fields.
 Id.
-The Court concluded that explanation "however is not supported by the data," because those older varieties had been in use for a number of years and neither EPA nor Monsanto explained why "the number of herbicide drift complaints had skyrocketed in 2017 and 2018, after XtendiMax, Engenia, and FeXapan were registered for postemergent use."
+The Court concluded that explanation "however is not supported by the data," because those older varieties had been in use for a number of years and neither EPA nor Monsanto explained why "the number of herbicide drift complaints had skyrocketed in 2017 and

+1 2018, after XtendiMax, Engenia, and FeXapan were registered for post- 2 emergent use."
 Id. (emphasis added).
-In fact, record evidence showed that the use of older dicamba formulations on corn had been falling, not rising and was only used on about 12% of corn acreage.
+In fact, record evidence showed that the 3 use of older dicamba formulations on corn had been falling, not rising and 4 was only used on about 12% of corn acreage.
 Id.
-Finally, the record data also included research conducted by various universities such as Arkansas, Purdue, Wisconsin-Madison, Michigan State, and Nebraska in 2018 when Monsanto finally permitted them to undertake independent studies of volatility.
-However, rather than support EPA's conclusions, that data showed that the over-the-top dicamba formulations actually "could volatize and drift, resulting in visual injury to plants."
+Finally, the record data also 5 included research conducted by various universities such as Arkansas, 6 Purdue, Wisconsin-Madison, Michigan State, and Nebraska in 2018 when 7 Monsanto finally permitted them to undertake independent studies of 8 volatility.
+However, rather than support EPA's conclusions, that data showed 9 that the over-the-top dicamba formulations actually "could volatize and drift, 10 resulting in visual injury to plants."
 Id.

-197. While the Court held that EPA's data had "several flaws," id. at 1124, it ultimately did not need to determine whether substantial evidence supported that finding, because it held that EPA did not support with substantial evidence the no "unreasonable adverse effect" finding, for multiple reasons.
+11 207.
+While the Court held that EPA's data had "several flaws," id. at 12 1124, it ultimately did not need to determine whether substantial evidence 13 supported that finding, because it held that EPA did not support with 14 substantial evidence the no "unreasonable adverse effect" finding, for 15 multiple reasons.
 Id.

-Failure to Support Registration with Substantial Evidence

-198. The Court made 6 different FIFRA holdings with supporting factual findings, separated into 2 parts of 3 each.
-First, EPA "substantially understated three risks it acknowledged."
+16 Failure to Support Registration with Substantial Evidence 17 208.
+The Court made 6 different FIFRA holdings with supporting 18 factual findings, separated into 2 parts of 3 each.
+First, EPA "substantially 19 understated three risks it acknowledged."
 Id.
-Second, EPA "also entirely failed to acknowledge three other risks."
+Second, EPA "also entirely 1 orting tantially ntirely failed to acknowledge three other risks."
 Id.